Prison Law

 Call us today on 0115 986 0983 to discuss your case or complete enquiry form on our contact us page.
 Alternatively, please email admin@carringtons-solicitors.co.uk

-Our Practice are recognised as the largest provider of Prison Law work in England and Wales.
+Proud to be the largest provider of Prison Law work in England and Wales

 We understand the problems that can be faced by those incarcerated, and advise promptly and clearly, attending many clients in person at their holding establishment.